 The client’s context is incredibly important when evaluating and assessing the client’s needs.
 Although behavior analysts will focus on behavior change or skill development that is observable and measurable, internal behavior such as thoughts and feelings are also considered.

 However, since behavior analytic services are behavioral, a behavior analyst will ensure that the behavior being studied is the behavior that is to be changed (or skill to be developed).
-Behavior analysts do not look at behaviors that are unrelated or serve as a proxy for the behavior of concern (p.16).
+A behaviorist does not look at behaviors that are unrelated or serve as a proxy for the behavior of concern (p.16).

-Above are just a few of the underpinnings of the behavior analytic approach.
-You deserve to have an understanding of the perspectives underpinning the work of any of the professionals you have working with your family.
+Above are just a few of the underpinnings of the behavior analytic approach so you can better understand the perspective of a behavior analyst you have working with your family.

-A board-certified behavior analyst works from a behaviorist perspective, looking to understand behavior from the context of the learner.
-They deliver services based on the principles of behavior analysis outlined above.
+A behavior analyst works from a behaviorist perspective, looking to understand behavior from the context of the learner.
+They deliver services based on the principles of behavior analysis as outlined above.

-There is a wide range of behavioral issues that a behavior analyst can help you with.
+There is a wide range of behavioral issues that behavior analysts can help you with.
 If you think you could benefit from the help of a behavioral professional, read our article on how to find a child therapist.